aubin-tchoi/shot-fpfh/README.md

 ## 💬 Basic usage

-Run `python main.py --help` to display a help message specifying the arguments of this main script.
+Install the project using `poetry install` and run `poetry run register_point_clouds --help` to display a help message specifying the arguments of this main script.
 This script will run the steps specified above in the same order, each argument finding a role in one of the steps.

 ## 📦 Dependency management